victor-assis/figma-icon-font-generator/README.md

 For ligatures we use the name of files, but you can customizing both ligature and unicode.

+You may also assign **tags** to your icons.
+They will be stored in the generated JSON configuration for later use.

 In the vector name, we separede the props as follows:

 > {custom unicode}-{name}--{custom ligature}, so you custom parameters of icon.